The belief that magnets increase blood flow is repeated so often, it’s almost established dogma! But read on and see

-From our perspective, the evidence for the therapeutic effect of quadrapolar and other multipolar magnets stems from their unique inhomogeneous magnetic field’s effect on the nervous system and in particular on unmyelinated C-fibres and not increasing blood flow.
+From our perspective, the evidence for the therapeutic effect of quadrapolar and other multipolar magnets results from their effect on the nervous system and in particular on unmyelinated C-fibres and not necessarily on increasing blood flow.
 See how Q magnets work for more information.

 We have always been dubious about claims of increased blood flow and have to work hard at not repeating it ourselves.

 That is, where there is trauma, it may actually has a vasoconstrictive effect, leading to a reduction in blood flow and inflammation.

 In healthy individuals there appears to be no effect on blood flow from static magnetic fields.

 At a macro level, when you look at the effects of Q magnets on haematomas there is a definite effect which looks more like restricting blood flow.

 In addition, a common application for Q Magnets is on the cheek directly over the extraction point after a tooth extraction.
 Just like in the case of Elizabeth, almost every case we have seen, there seems to be very little pain or swelling.
 This would support the idea of microcirculatory homeostasis.